Hydrogen Hilux: British-built prototypes reach final development phase

 Learn more: How do hydrogen fuel cells work?

-This article, originally published in December 2022, was updated in September 2023 to reflect the latest project developments.
+This article, originally published in December 2022, was updated in September 2023 and June 2024 to reflect the latest project developments.

 1. I am a current owner of a Hilux and will definitely switch to H2 when available.
 With only a few H2 stations around, how do Toyota plan to deal with this problem assuming storing H2 cells anywhere other than in a controlled environment will not be allowed for Health and Safety reasons, and we know how powerful the H & S people are!